joeyates/html-photo-frame/README.md

-# photo-slideshow
+# html-photo-frame

-A photo slideshow presenter.
+A photo frame app that can be used by any browser.

 * frontend only, you create the JSON file that lists images and configures the slideshow,